GRE vs GMAT - Which is easier?

 - Text Completion

 It tests your ability to interpret and evaluate information.
 It checks whether you can picture as a whole and revise that picture as you go.
-The questions asked are in the form of a passage about 1-5 sentences long with a couple of blanks.
+The questions asked are in the form of a passage, out of which about 1-5 sentences are long with a couple of blanks.
 You have to choose the right answer from among the 5 answer choices.

 Whereas that of GMAT includes-